mendix/docs/content/refguide/text-box.md

 #### 2.5.5 On Input Event

-The on input event property specifies an action that will be executed when the input (visible characters) of the text box changes.
-"Note that the valu" By configuring the additional action delay property, which appears when selecting an action, the amount of action executions can be regulated.
+The on input event property specifies an action that will be executed when the input (specifically the visible characters) of the text box changes.
+By configuring the additional action delay property which appears when selecting an action, you can regulate the amount of action executions.
 When an input change occurs during the delay time of a previous input change, the execution of the action with the previous change will be dismissed.

 {{% snippet file="refguide/events-section-link.md" %}}